 Just because your hormones haven’t been affected by hormonal contraceptives doesn't necessarily put you at an advantage.
 Your body may be better able to regulate itself but this doesn't mean you can get pregnant any more easily.
 Your fertility can be influenced by many factors other than contraceptives.

 Myths about when to take a pregnancy test

 You can do a pregnancy test as soon as you have had sex.

 No you can't.
 It takes about six to seven days after an egg is fertilised (after having sex) before your body starts to produce the pregnancy hormone (hCG), and a few more days before the level is high enough to be detected by a pregnancy test.
-Clearblue Pregnancy Tests can be used up to five days before the missed period (4 days before you expect your period), although the pregnancy hormone levels in your urine may not be high enough to be detected.
+Clearblue Pregnancy Tests can be used up to six days before you miss your period (5 days before you expect your period), although the pregnancy hormone levels in your urine may not be high enough to be detected.
 So if you test early and you get a 'Not Pregnant' test result, we recommend you test again when you expect your period.

 - If you have irregular cycles, it's a good idea to allow for your longest cycle in recent months before testing